quickwit-oss/quickwit/docs/reference/search-api.md

 ### Response

-The response a list of fast field values retrieved formatted based on the specified output format.
+The response is a list of fast field values.
+The formatting is based on the specified output format.